 Companies incorporated in Thailand are taxed on worldwide income.
-A company incorporated abroad is taxed on its profits arising from or in consequence of the business carried on in Thailand.
+A company incorporated abroad (i.e. a company organised under foreign laws or a foreign company) is taxed on its profits arising from or in consequence of the business carried on in Thailand.

 The corporate income tax (CIT) rate is 20%.

 A foreign company not carrying on business in Thailand is subject to a final withholding tax (WHT) on certain types of assessable income (e.g. interest, dividends, royalties, rentals, and service fees) paid from or in Thailand.
 The rate of tax is generally 15%, except for dividends, which is 10%, while other rates may apply under the provisions of a double tax treaty (DTT).